roberjo/portal-template-system-kit/QUALITY.md

 - `SONAR_TOKEN`: Your SonarQube authentication token
 - `LHCI_GITHUB_APP_TOKEN`: Your Lighthouse CI GitHub app token (if using Lighthouse CI with GitHub integration)

+## Best Practices and Recommendations

+For a comprehensive guide on recommended practices for React SPA projects, including testing strategies, code quality tools, CI/CD setup, and more, see our [SPA Setup Recommendations](docs/SPA_SETUP_RECOMMENDATIONS.md) document.